Mistletoe Fig (Ficus deltoidea) Care Indoors; Watering, Soil, Pruning, Propagation, Problems

 Where to Buy

-Mistletoe Fig is a beautiful plant to add to your collection, it is available online on Etsy (Link to Etsy).
+Mistletoe Fig is a beautiful plant to add to your collection, you may acquire these plants from Etsy (Link to Etsy).

-Caring for Ficus deltoidea entails providing it with bright light with 4-6 hours of direct sunlight, average warmth of 15-260C, humidity of 60-75% and moderately moist, fertile, well-drained soil coupled with monthly feeding in the growing season.
+To care for Ficus deltoidea indoors, provide bright light with 4-6 hours of direct sunlight, warmth of 15-260C, humidity of 60-75% and moderately moist, fertile, well-drained soil coupled with monthly feeding in the growing season.

-Mistletoe Fig care requires repotting every 1-2 years when the plant is pot-bound.
-Regular pruning is needed to keep the plant tidy, reduce pests and diseases as well as control growth and encourage growth of a compact plant.
+Mistletoe Fig requires repotting every 1-2 years when pot-bound.
+Regular pruning is needed to keep the plant tidy, reduce pests and diseases, as well as control growth and encourage growth of a compact plant.
 Keep on reading for more on these growing conditions and how to achieve them.

 Mistletoe Fig, Ficus deltoidea